 The U.S. Poultry & Egg Assn.
-(USPOULTRY) Board Research Initiative announced Sept.
-19 that it is requesting pre-proposals in four areas: Clostridium enteritis in broilers, reovirus vaccines for turkeys, intestinal protozoa of turkeys and the euthanasia of large birds.
-The deadline for pre-proposal submission is Nov.
+(USPOULTRY) Board Research Initiative is requesting pre-proposals in two areas: poultry lighting and improved measures controlling blackhead disease in turkeys and chickens.
+The deadline for pre-proposal submissions is Nov.
 1.

 USPOULTRY and its foundation operate a comprehensive research program incorporating all phases of poultry and egg production and processing.
-Since the inception of the research program, USPOULTRY has reinvested more than $29 million into the industry in the form of research grants, with the International Poultry Expo as the primary source for the funding.
+Since the inception of the research program, USPOULTRY has reinvested more than $32 million into the industry in the form of research grants.
 More than 50 universities and federal and state facilities have received grants over the years.

-USPOULTRY is the all-feather organization representing the complete spectrum of today’s poultry industry; Founded in 1947 and based in Tucker, Ga., its mission is to progressively serve member companies through research, education, communication and technical assistance.
+USPOULTRY is an all-feather organization representing the complete spectrum of today’s poultry industry with a mission to progressively serve member companies through research, education, communication and technical assistance.